CompSignal

 Quits Rate

-Information sector openings held flat at 81K in March, but layoffs jumped to 66K (+13K, rate 2.4%) -- the highest layoff rate among major sectors.
-Quit rates dropped to 1.1%.
+Information sector openings edged up to 87K in April, rate at 3.1%.
+Layoffs held at 60K (rate 2.1%), still among the highest layoff rates of any major sector.
+Quit rates fell to 0.9%.
 Tech employers retain maximum leverage; cuts continue in pockets.

 Frequently Asked Questions